 What's New for 2020-21

-The 2020-21 academic year may be unusual, but whether you are studying on campus or from far away, the GW Libraries continue to provide the services and resources students, faculty, and staff need to support research and online classes.
+During Summer 2021, whether you are studying on campus or from far away, the GW Libraries continue to provide the services and resources students, faculty, and staff need to support research and online classes.

 Visit the virtual Ask Us Desk